Why now

 The strongest path is to deepen the patient story first, then expand into the professional workflows that need that story.

-A paid consumer product centered on daily summaries, alerts, and visit-ready reports.
+A paid consumer product centered on private timelines, Daily Check-Ins, Timeline Confidence, and visit-ready reports.

 Review, reporting, patient follow-up, and cleaner handoff for care teams.